-Land Rover has revealed the fifth-generation of their flagship Range Rover, with the new model aiming to reclaim its crown as the world’s most desirable luxury SUV.
+Land Rover has revealed pricing details for the all-new Range Rover, with the flagship model aiming to reclaim its crown as the world’s most desirable luxury SUV.

-With a suite of efficient mild-hybrid and plug-in hybrid powertrains – and a pure-electric Range Rover set to join the line-up in 2024 – plus a choice of four, five or seven-seat interiors available across Standard and Long Wheelbase body designs, it aims to offer something to everyone.
-Here’s what we know so far:
+With a suite of efficient mild-hybrid and plug-in hybrid powertrains – and a pure-electric Range Rover set to join the line-up in 2024 – plus a choice of four, five or seven-seat interiors available across standard and long wheelbase body designs, it aims to offer something to everyone.

 Range Rover design